UN Approved Outer Packaging for Dangerous Goods

 Each of the products in our 4G range come with assembly instructions to guide you through the packing process.
 The 4G packaging must be packed and assembled in the same way as it was during the testing process, otherwise you will invalidate the UN certification.

-Our 4GV fibreboard outer packaging range are again robust fibreboard boxes, however, these can be used with ‘non-specific inner containers’, meaning you are free to choose your preferred suitable inner for use in the 4GV outer packaging in accordance to the relevant regulations.
+Our 4GV fibreboard outer packaging range are again robust fibreboard boxes, yet, these can be used with ‘non-specific inner containers’, meaning you are free to choose your preferred suitable inner for use in the 4GV outer packaging in accordance to the relevant transport regulations.